Ipswich School: History

+Cardinal's College of Mary in Ipswich

 In 1528, building work began on an ambitious project for a 'college' school in Ipswich to rival the likes of Eton College.
-Thomas Wolsey, Cardinal Archbishop of York and Lord Chancellor of England, funded his 'College of St Mary' by suppressing' local religious houses such as Rumburgh Priory.
+Thomas Wolsey, Cardinal Archbishop of York and Lord Chancellor of England, funded his 'College of St Mary' by suppressing' local religious houses such as Rumburgh Priory and Bayham Old Abbey in Kent, despite a local Kentish riot delaying suppression.
 Ipswich school was incorporated into the college.
 Wolsey, who was from Ipswich and may have attended Ipswich school, intended the new institution to be a feeder to his recently built 'Cardinal's College' of Oxford University, which is now known as Christ Church.
 However, Wolsey fell out of favour with King Henry VIII and the college in Ipswich was demolished in 1530 while still half-built.
 The school pupils returned to Felaw's house.

 The play Henry VIII by William Shakespeare mentions the two colleges during a recounting of the life of Cardinal Wolsey; it was the college of Oxford University that outlasted him and became widely known: